Has your event been cancelled or postponed due to COVID-19?

-Many races have been cancelled or postponed and your racing schedule has probably changed.
-If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length or different type (offer extends to until May 15th 2021).
-If your new plan is the same price or less we do this for free, if it costs more, then you just pay any difference.
+Many races have been cancelled or postponed, and your racing schedule has probably changed.
+If you purchased one of our plans between December 1st 2020 and April 4th 2021, we are offering you the chance to switch your plan to a longer length or different type (offer extends to until May 15th 2021).
+If your new plan is the same price or less, we do this for free, if it costs more, you just pay any difference.